PhilChodrow/PIC16B/syllabus.md

 **Working in groups of up to three students for your project is highly encouraged**.

-There are milestones throughout the quarter in which you will give updates on the status of your project.
-In the latter half of the course, you should expect to submit an assignment related to the project roughly every week.
-The lowest two scores from your project milestones will be dropped.
-Note, however, that missing project milestones may result in a lower quality final project, with a correspondingly lower score.
+There are graded milestones throughout the quarter in which you will give updates on the status of your project.
+In many Discussion sections, you will be expected to give a short presentation in which you update the class on the status of your project.
+Project proposals will also be graded.
+Toward the end of the course, there will be an exchange of peer feedback on the projects, in similar format to the homeworks.

 ### Extra Credit

-There are two ways to earn extra credit in PIC16B.
+There are several ways to earn extra credit in PIC16B.

 #### Essay

-At any time prior to the end of instruction (Friday, June 4th, 2021), you may submit an essay of between 500 and 800 words (approximately two double-spaced pages) on a topic broadly related to the themes of algorithms, equity, and justice.
+At any time prior to the end of instruction (Friday, June 4th, 2021), you may submit an essay of between 900 and 1200 words (approximately 3-4 double-spaced pages) on a topic broadly related to the themes of algorithms, equity, and justice.
 Your essay should address a concrete problem; assess the current state of affairs; and suggest one or more paths forward.
 Examples of suitable topics related to algorithms and justice include but are no means limited to bias in facial recognition; the impact of automation on social services for the poor; and the role of technology in combatting climate change.
+Please note that questions of equity and justice are more specific than the general impact of social media or tech companies on society as a whole.
+Essays on such general topics are likely to receive only partial credit.

 You are welcome to argue any angle on your topic, provided that you can offer sound sources and argumentation.
 For example, you may argue that bias in facial recognition is a major problem in need of solution, or you may argue that no substantial problem exists.
 You are welcome to ask me about your sources and proposed argument before you begin writing.

 This essay will be graded out of 3 points, and the result will be added as a percentage to your final average in the course.
 For instance, if your essay earns 2 points, 2% will be added to your final average.
+Because 3% is quite a lot of extra credit, I will tend to hold these essays to very high standards.
+Exceptional effort is required if you want all three points.

-Your essay should satisfy the following criteria, **each of which is worth one point.**
+Your essay should satisfy the following criteria.

-- **Sources**: The essay should cite and elaborate on at least three news articles, blog posts, or other sources.
+- **Sources**: The essay should cite and elaborate on at least five news articles, blog posts, or other sources.
 Opinion articles do not count.
 You should use a consistent citation convention.
 If you're not sure which one to use, [APA](https://www.library.cornell.edu/sites/default/files/apa_2010.pdf) and [MLA](https://owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_formatting_and_style_guide.html) are both good choices.
 Up to one source may be a documentary film, while at least two must be written.
 - **Argument**: The essay should have a *thesis statement*, which is supported by the discussion of the sources.
 Several examples of successful thesis statements:
     - *Taken together, these articles suggest that algorithmic surveillance of marginalized groups is only increasing with time.*
     - *Although studies have revealed significant biases in Google Search, more recent work suggests that these biases may be less important in practice than once believed.*